bencottier/ddpg-replica/notes.md

 - `action_space.low` is the negative of `action_space.high` as far as we have seen
 - For example `Pendulum-v0` has one action dimension with `action_space.high = [2.]`.
 So output will be scaled to [-2., 2.].
 This makes sense.
 - The general way to do it would be `(h - l) * (o + 1)/2 + l` where h is high, l is low, o is tanh output
+- But I would expect the relative magnitude of exploration noise to be the same across environments, given that they fix the noise parameters in the paper.
+This suggests it is better (but perhaps not essential) to scale actions after noise is added.

+Testing pendulum env with different noise scales

+- 20k steps
+- Control: `out/noise-scale/2019-06-22-11-19-08_ddpg_pendulum-v0_s42`
+- Running with noise scaled by `action_space.high`: `out/noise-scale/2019-06-22-11-27-13_ddpg_pendulum-v0_s42`
+    - Started rendering for this one
+    - Holy crap it's working!
+    - And then it's not...
+    - It went from balancing the pendulum upright every time in epoch 5, to going totally out of control in epoch 6, round and round and round with high torque
+    - Sometimes it is good at keeping it still, so it does well when the pendulum is initialised near-upright, but it can't swing up
+    - It doesn't seem to be learning (or it forgot) the back-and-forth technique.
+My intuition is that stronger exploration noise would help.
+    - It's worth keeping in mind that in the paper, it looks like it took 50-100k steps to get "good".
+We are only running 20k.
+        - Performance still increases fairly steadily for them though.
+It is probably a matter of "good" vs. "crushing it".
+- The results are similar between the above two - both peak in performance at about 5000 interacts
+- Oh...we should probably clip actions!
+    - `out/noise-scale/2019-06-22-11-54-56_ddpg_pendulum-v0_s42`
+    - Still peaks at epoch 5 and then gets unstable
+    - No significant change
+- Trying sigma = 0.3 with clipping
+    - No significant change
+- Trying sigma = 0.1 with clipping
+    - No significant change

+Next

+- Adding Q value logs

+## 2019.06.24

+Adding Q value logs

+- Ok, what is the current TensorBoard situation?
+    - Line 95: `tf.summary.scalar('q_loss', q_loss)`
+    - So I think we just repeat this line for different vars
+- Hmm, actually, how is this going to work?
+We have a batch of random experiences, each with a Q value.
+- Logging Q values with the epoch logger makes some sense, but TensorBoard makes less sense.
+    - One reason with TensorBoard is as another verification for target values tracking critic values
+- What exactly are the values in Figure 3 of the paper?
+    - "estimated Q values versus observed returns"
+    - Are the Q values after all training, or throughout training?
+    - We have a bunch of episodes.
+For each episode, there will be a return; for each time step, there will be a Q value.

+Testing with Q value logging (seed 42)

+- Closely matches pi loss, as expected.
+Not an exact match because the reported pi loss value is an average of averages over each batch, and the reported q value is an average of all values in every batch
+- Q loss peaks at 185 at about epoch 25 (1000 steps per epoch), then decreases substantially (to about 50) before fluctuating over shorter timescales.
+My most plausible explanation for the decrease is that in addition to the usual SGD pressures, the behaviour of the actor becomes more predictably bad.
+- I feel like it is key, the fact that it can nail a good policy within a few thousand interactions, then crash.
+    - Poor feedback (i.e. problem with Q)?
+        - If so, how would it reach a good policy in the first place?
+    - Poor response to feedback (i.e. problem with actor)?
+        - The actor is clearly _trying_ towards the goal, it's just bad at it
+        - For example, when the pendulum initialises right near upright, the actor first pushes towards upright, and when it overshoots, it pushes back
+    - Breakdown of the actor-critic relationship?
+        - This is hand-wavy, but what I'm getting at is that both the actor and critic, the interaction between them, results in unstable behaviour.

+Critic vs. target in TensorBoard

+- The quantities are clearly different
+- Target has less variance _in the first 3 or so thousand interacts_.
+After that, there doesn't seem to be much of a smoothing effect, and the delay is not very apparent, but nor are the values identical.
+- Both quantities steadily increase in variance over time, which can be explained well by the accumulation of experience, but I'm not sure if that's the sole explanation.
+-